-This service capability creates the Service Subscription with the identifier (M2M-Sub-ID) and maps to the CREATE procedure for the <m2mServiceSubscription> resource.
+This service capability creates the M2M Service Subscription with the identifier (M2M-Service-Profile-ID) and maps to the CREATE procedure for the <m2mServiceSubscription> resource.

-When the Service Subscription is created the creationTime, M2M-Sub-ID and subsServ&RoleList attributes are present.
+When the M2M Service Subscription is created the creationTime, M2M-Service-Profile-ID and subsServ&RoleList attributes are present.

 This service capability utilizes the access management services with the privileges associated with the associated Service Role.
 As such the accessControlPolicyIDs and subsGroup attributes of the <m2mServiceSubscription> resource is not used within this service capability.